|Rifle Sight In 101|

 If you have been shooting a high powered, heavy recoil gun for a while, you may

-be flinching.
-This being you are anticipating the heavy recoil & are
+be flinching (afraid of the recoil).
+This being that you are anticipating the heavy recoil

 either jerking the trigger or closing your eyes as you pull or BOTH.
 This